 Aggregations in BookingCollection and

-To see which service executed a specific statement that led to a database slowdown, select the statement's backtrace ( > Service backtrace).
+To see which service executed a specific statement that led to a database slowdown, go to the statement backtrace.

 Analyze database errors